Shanghai Fried Noodles. Chewy noodles stir fried in a savory sauce with pork, leafy greens, green onions and shiitake mushrooms.

 - Thinly slice pork loin into 1 cm wide pieces.
 Transfer sliced pork into a medium bowl.

 - Marinade sliced pork with Marinade ingredients as listed above.
-Marinate for 20 minutes.
+Marinate pork for 20 minutes at room temperature.

 - In a small bowl, combine noodle sauce ingredients.
 Set aside.

-- In a large wok or large skillet on medium high heat, add vegetable oil.
+- In a large pan or wok on medium high heat, add vegetable oil.
 Once oil is hot, add garlic and marinated pork.
 Fry until pork is about 75% cooked.

 - Add cabbage, green onions and mushrooms.
-Cook until wilted.
+Stir-fry until wilted.

 - Add cooked noodles and noodle sauce.
-Mix until noodles are coated in sauce and most of sauce has evaporated, a couple of minutes.
+Toss until noodles are coated in sauce and most of sauce has evaporated, a couple of minutes.
 Serve and enjoy!